VerifiableAutonomy/AgentPlatooning/README.md

 This repository contains:

-1- guideline for running our hybrid agent-based platooning model using TORCS simulation 1- guideline for regenerating the verification results for platooning 2- guidleline for regenerating of untimed automaton from agent model 3- links to Uppaal model of platooning
+1- guideline for running our hybrid agent-based platooning model using TORCS simulation 2- guideline for regenerating the verification results for platooning 3- guideline for regenerating of untimed automaton from agent model 4- links to Uppaal model of platooning
+5- agent code used on Jaquar Rovers
-4- links to real hardware test demo
+6- links to real hardware test demo
-5- links to simulation demo
+7- links to simulation demo

 ====== running the hybrid agent-based platooning model using TORCS simulation ==========